Back to notes

-OpenClaw defines an AI agent's identity through eight editable plain-text files: SOUL.md (personality), USER.md (human context), IDENTITY.md (self-concept), AGENTS.md (behavioral rules), TOOLS.md (tool notes), HEARTBEAT.md (periodic tasks), MEMORY.md (long-term memory), and BOOTSTRAP.md (first-run setup).
-The agent can read and modify all of them at runtime.
+OpenClaw's writable control surface is eight plain-text files: SOUL.md (personality), USER.md (human context), IDENTITY.md (self-concept), AGENTS.md (behavioral rules), TOOLS.md (tool notes), HEARTBEAT.md (periodic tasks), MEMORY.md (long-term memory), and BOOTSTRAP.md (first-run setup).
+The agent reads these files at runtime, and many of them are writable by the agent itself, which is why self-modification in OpenClaw is really a file-layer story, not one hidden prompt.

-openclaw doesn't have a system prompt. it has eight markdown files that together form something closer to a personality operating system.
+openclaw doesn't have one monolithic system prompt. it has eight markdown files that together form something closer to a personality operating system.

 i need to be precise here because each file has a specific role, specific protection level, and specific mutation rules. the original article listed them. this time i'm going inside each one.